Skip to Main Content

 You should only receive Summer EBT benefits from one state each year.
 If you accidentally receive benefits from more than one state, you should only use the benefits from the state where your child completed the prior school year.

-Summer EBT benefits can be redeemed at authorized retail stores.
-Find a list of authorized retailers.
+Summer EBT benefits can be redeemed at authorized retail locations, including some farmers’ markets.

 Summer EBT benefits can be used to purchase SNAP-eligible items.
 Find a list of SNAP eligible food-items.

 Yes.
-Summer EBT benefits must be used within 122 days of issuance.
+Summer EBT benefits must be used within 122 days of issuance, or when benefits are loaded onto the card.

 Families can text “FOOD” (or “COMIDA”) to 304-304.